Federal Govt To Spend N500bn On East-West Road

-The federal government said it would spend over half a trillion naira to complete the section I-V of the East-West road, which spans across five states of Delta, Bayelsa, Rivers, Akwa Ibom and Cross River.
+Federal government said it would spend over half a trillion naira to complete the section I-V of the East-West Road, which spans across five states of Delta, Bayelsa, Rivers, Akwa Ibom and Cross River.

-Permanent secretary, Ministry of Niger Delta Affairs, Dr Babayo Ardo, disclosed this on Tuesday in Uyo, Akwa Ibom State capital, in a keynote address at the stakeholders’ validation workshop on “Access Management and Mitigation Action Plan.”
+The permanent secretary, Ministry of Niger Delta Affairs, Dr Babayo Ardo, disclosed this yesterday, in Uyo Akwa Ibom State, in a keynote address at the stakeholders’ validation workshop on “Access Management and Mitigation Action Plan.”

 In a statement by the director of press and public relations of the ministry, Deworitshe Patricia, Ardo stated that the dual carriage way which is designed to function as a regional spine on the East-West axis would promote unimpeded movement of goods and passengers in the Niger Delta region.